BasedHardware/omi/Friend/firmware/firmware_v1.0/README.md

 ## Device-Specific Builds

-For different device versions (e.g., V1 and V2), use separate overlay files.
-For now a single device overlay file is provided for the V1 device.
+For different device versions (e.g., V1 and V2), use separate overlay files and project configuration files.
+See `CMakePresets.json` for the available configurations.

 These overlay files provide context on pins and device functions to the firmware when building.
 Each device will need its own unique build.